cysouw/diathesis/text/c07_participle.md

 b.
 Das Haus wird geputzt.
 :::

 There are many different such 'repeated' light-verb constructions.
 A recurring phenomenon is one in which intransitives show no diathesis [@next a], while transitives display an anticausative diathesis [@next b].
-This phenomenon seems to fit nicely with the so-called 'unaccusative hypothesis' [@perlmutter1978] which proposes that some intransitive subjects are underlyingly objects, see [@sec:participles-restrictions].
+This phenomenon is known as the 'unaccusative hypothesis' [@perlmutter1978] which proposes that some intransitive subjects are underlyingly objects, see [@sec:participles-restrictions].
 However, exactly which intranstive verbs are amenable for which constructions appears to be rather unpredictable (or maybe better: 'lexically dependent'), and the survey in this chapter is proposed to be a step towards a more precise understanding the such constructional restrictions.

 ::: ex
 a.
 Der Schlüssel verschwndet. \